If you are interested to see the whale in Hawaii then you must have to know the Best Island to see Whales in Hawaii? so let’s find out!

 The red areas of map #1 Marine Managed Areas, show the sanctuaries created to protect marine animals, the largest in the Maui Nui Basin for humpback whale protection.

-The glowing areas noted on this map #2 Humpback Whale Surface Sightings, tracks how many whales populate these waters seasonally.
-The darkest red areas show the most whale sightings, once again in the Maui Nui Basin between the islands of Maui, Lanai and Molokai.
+The glowing areas noted on this map #2 Humpback Whale Surface Sightings, track how many whales populate these waters seasonally.
+The darkest red areas show the most whale sightings, once again in the Maui Nui Basin between the islands of Maui, Lanai, and Molokai.

-The west coast of Maui includes Lahaina, Kaanapali, Kahana, Kapalua and Napili, also with great beaches and accomodations offering whale sightings from shore.
-Because humpback whales migrate to Hawaii for mating, giving birth and raising their young, the amazing reefs along the west coast of Maui, specifically Lahaina, are go-to spots for humpback whales!
+The west coast of Maui includes Lahaina, Kaanapali, Kahana, Kapalua, and Napili, also with great beaches and accommodations and it is the best Island to see whales in Hawaii.
+Because humpback whales migrate to Hawaii for mating, giving birth, and raising their young, the amazing reefs along the west coast of Maui, specifically Lahaina, are go-to spots for humpback whales!

-Olowalu reef is the oldest and largest reef systems in Hawaii, spanning 1000 acres along the west coast of Lahaina, Maui.
-Olowalu reef is a shallow safe environment, making it the go-to nursery for mama humpback whales and their calves.
+Olowalu Reef is the oldest and largest reef system in Hawaii, spanning 1000 acres along the west coast of Lahaina, Maui.
+Olowalu Reef is a shallow safe environment, making it the go-to nursery for mama humpback whales and their calves.

 Male humpback whales spend their time in Maui seeking a female to mate with.
-Even if the female is about to give birth or has a young calf, the male will take his 5% change of mating.
+Even if the female is about to give birth or has a young calf, the male will take his 5% chance of mating.
 We call these male whales, Escorts.
-You will often see these small whale groups and hear naturalists refer to them as mom, calf, escort.
-The escort is not the father to the calf traveling with the pair.
+You will often see these small whale groups and hear naturalists refer to them as mom, calf, or escort.
+The escort is not the father of the calf traveling with the pair.

-Big Island hosts humpback whales annually as well, most of the sightings along the west, northwest coast of Hawai’i.
+Big Island hosts humpback whales annually as well, most of the sightings along the west, and the northwest coast of Hawai’i.
 Tours out of Kona or Hilo will get you those closer whale encounters.